oliversavio/oliversavio.github.io/_posts/2018-12-28-connecting-spark-application-with-remote-hive-metastore.markdown

     </property>
 </configuration>
 {% endhighlight %}
-_Note: `hive.metastore.client.connect.retry.delay` and `hive.metastore.client.socket.timeout` are nice to have properties in a production environment, they aren't mandatory._
+_Note: Although `hive.metastore.client.connect.retry.delay` and `hive.metastore.client.socket.timeout` are nice to have properties in a production environment, they aren't mandatory._

-This file needs to passed as a parameter when running the `spark-submit` command as follows:
+This file needs to be passed as a parameter when running the `spark-submit` command as follows:
 {% highlight bash %}
 spark-submit \
 --master yarn \